 Gaussian models

 The simplest and probably the most used approaches are Gaussian models.
 Such models are rigorously restricted to neutral gas dispersion for releases that do not affect the atmospheric flow, such as low momentum releases, this means that the released gas should have a density close to the air one or have been diluted enough.
-Such an approach assumes that atmospheric turbulence is the key parameter for gas dispersion that enable assuming a Gaussian-distributed gas concentration following the orthogonal directions of the flow [8].
+Such an approach assumes that atmospheric turbulence is the key parameter for gas dispersion that enables assuming a Gaussian-distributed gas concentration following the orthogonal directions of the flow [8].
 Characteristics of atmospheric turbulence are then introduced through the standard deviation coefficients, s, in the concentration equation.
 Among these, two main Gaussian approaches could be distinguished, the first series is designed for free field dispersion the second one includes analytical corrections to take into account obstacles [9].
-A typical equation of the gas concentration, C, in space (x,y,z) and time, t, evolution can be written, for a local and instantaneous release, as follow:
+A typical equation of the gas concentration, C, in space (x,y,z) and time, t, evolution can be written, for a local and instantaneous release, as follows:

+(1)